hyperledger-archives/composer/packages/composer-connector-hlf/README.md

-# Concerto-Connector-Hyperledger-Fabric
+# Composer-Connector-Hyperledger-Fabric

-Concerto uses this module to connection to a Hyperledger Fabric instance.
+Fabric Composer uses this module to connection to a Hyperledger Fabric instance.